 “Leading women to fight for peace was what I was meant to do with my life.”

 Leymah Gbowee was awarded the Nobel Peace Prize after organizing Liberian women to stand up and protest against the devastating civil wars that had plagued the country for years.
-She realised that peace was about more than an end to fighting; it was also about building a sustainable peace.
+She realized that peace was about more than an end to fighting; it was also about building a sustainable peace.
 And here women played a crucial role, since it was women who kept the society going while men were fighting the wars.
-Her campaigning help bring an end to the civil war and to the replacement of warlord Charles Taylor with the democratically elected Ellen Johnson Sirleaf as president.
+Her campaigning helped bring an end to the civil war, and to the replacement of warlord Charles Taylor with the democratically elected Ellen Johnson Sirleaf as president.